JacobCP/Tablecloth-Loans/README.md

   * fees
   * payments

-To facilitate a quicker task flow, App includes the ability to print out picture catalogs of inventory items and integrates with off-the-shelf bar code scanners.
+To facilitate a quicker task flow, App includes the ability to print out picture catalogs of inventory items (see [sample](https://github.com/JacobCP/Tablecloth-Loans/raw/master/Tablecloths_Catalog_March%2013_%202018.pdf)) and integrates with off-the-shelf bar code scanners.

 App integrates with Outlook and uses automatically populated templates to send, or print out,